It's a New Day in Public Health.

 Businesses and employers can prevent and slow the spread of COVID19

 All employers need to consider how best to decrease the spread of COVID-19 and lower the impact in their workplace.

 The objective of this program is to reduce the risk of communicable disease transmission and injury among migrant farm workers by establishing comprehensive and uniform procedures for permitting and inspecting migrant housing.
 Brochures providing an overview of the program have been produced in English and Spanish.The text from the Spanish language version is also available in html.

 150,000 to 200,000 migrant and seasonal farm workers and their families annually travel and work in Florida.The migrant labor camp program currently issues over 700 permits in 33 counties ensuring that 34,000 migrant and seasonal farm workers, and families live in housing that meets or exceeds standards set by law.

 County Health Departments ensure uniformity and continuity with the Migrant Labor Camp Program rule and procedures by providing:

 Apply for a Permit

 Migrant Labor Camps and Residential Migrant Housing need a permit prior to opening.
-For assistance and guidance in obtaining a permit, contact the County Health Department where your Labor Camp and/or Residential Migrant Housing is located.
-A Migrant Farmworker Housing Guideline Document is available to provide basic knowledge of the rules and regulations applying to Migrant Labor Camps and Residential Migrant Housing.
-Sections 81.008-381.00897, Florida Statutes, and Chapter 64E-14, Florida Administrative Code, provide sanitation and health standards relating to construction, operation, and maintenance of migrant labor camps and residential migrant housing.
+For assistance and guidance in obtaining a permit, contact the County Health Department where your Labor Camp or Residential Migrant Housing is located.
+Migrant farmworker housing guidelines are available to provide basic knowledge of the rules and regulations for applying to Migrant Labor Camps and Residential Migrant Housing.
+Sections 381.008-381.00897, Florida Statutes and Chapter 64E-14, Florida Administrative Code, provide sanitation and health standards relating to construction, operation, and maintenance of migrant labor camps and residential migrant housing.